 A biography is generally about the past; however, with Gary Reynolds it’s very much about the present.
-Gary is currently putting the finishing touches on his third album which is the boldest and brightest musical statement so far.
+Gary has put the finishing touches on his third album which is the boldest and brightest musical statement so far.
 Gary’s personal biography goes back over 15 years.

 Gary Reynolds is a songwriter, musician, engineer, producer, and all-around musical monster.
 Born in Texas, Gary began his first musical incarnation in NYC feeding off his 8 track recorder.
 Naturally he soon began to seek out musicians and as a result led a few bands through the NYC club scene.
 During this time Gary experimented with punk, pop, rock, funk and soul as he began to find his musical identity.
 These were great experiences but the band always felt secondary to the center of Gary’s creative life, his solo albums.